roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

   - "common"
 ```

-Now we can configure some default resource limits for each environment, we assume stage and prod require roughly the same amount of resources by default:
+Now it is possible to configure some default resource limits for each environment, here it is assumed stage and prod require roughly the same amount of resources by default:

 `deployment/monitoring/environment/stage.yaml`:
 ```